 Lincoln real estate guide & listings for sale

-Most areas in Lincoln are quiet, as noise from streets and other parts of the city is rarely an issue - although that is not the case closer to the railway line or Queen Elizabeth Way.
+Lincoln is reasonably quiet overall, as there are usually low levels of noise from traffic - although that is not the case around the railway line or Queen Elizabeth Way.

 Cars are an excellent transportation option in Lincoln.
 Accessing a place to park is quite easy.
 It is very impractical for pedestrians to get around in Lincoln since running common errands is very challenging.

 The predominant housing types in Lincoln are single detached homes and townhouses.
 Roughly one quarter of properties in this town were built pre-1960, while most of the remaining buildings were constructed in the 1960s and the 1980s.
 This town offers mainly four or more bedroom and three bedroom homes.
 About 85% of the dwellings in the town are occupied by homeowners whereas the remainder are rented.

 High schools and primary schools are not particularly plentiful in this town, and thus tend to be a long walk away.
 Likewise, it can be very hard to reach daycares as a pedestrian.
 Residents have the option of public and private schools at both the elementary and high school level.
 As far as eating is concerned, a vehicle is usually required in this town to reach one of about 10 supermarkets.
 There are also a few opportunities for those who value restaurants within walking distance.